 Dartmouth regularly ranks as one of the top universities in the world.
 In 2022, U.S. News ranked it 13th in the nation and 5th in best undergraduate teaching.
 This comes as no surprise considering Dartmouth has always ranked in the top 10 of all schools in best undergraduate teaching, and has ranked first in several previous years.

 So, if you’ve decided to go to Dartmouth, then you’ll need some assistance.
 The Ivy League institution is highly competitive, and this article provides all you’ll need to know in order to achieve your best chance of admissions to Dartmouth.

 While there is no one way to get into any school, here, we will discuss Dartmouth’s history, application requirements, and admission statistics to help you to access your own application and to discover what you can do to make your application more competitive.

-Ready to learn all you’ll need to know in order to achieve your best chance of admissions to Dartmouth?
-Read on to get an edge over the competition while learning all there is to know about this historic American institution.
+Ready to learn how to get into Dartmouth University?
+Read on learn all about the Dartmouth University requirements that will give you an edge over the competition while learning all there is to know about this historic American institution.

 Want to know your chances at Dartmouth?
 Calculate your chances with CollegeVine’s free admissions calculator.